gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 the hypergraph product code is qLDPC with linear distance and constant rate.

-BB codes are related to hypergraph product codes — the specific circulant structure is a special case of the hypergraph product construction for cyclic codes.
+BB codes share structural features with hypergraph product codes
+(both arise from algebraic constructions that combine smaller classical codes), but BB codes are a distinct construction based on group algebras over abelian groups.
+Both are special cases of the broader
+**lifted product code** family.

 ---